Creative writing is one of those skills you can eternally get better at, but often suck at when you start…

 Obviously, you want the former.

-During this exercise, your focus will be to pick 4 different emotional states and write dialogue and narrative of how your character feels and interprets those feelings.
+During this creative writing exercise, your focus will be to pick 4 different emotional states and write dialogue examples of how your character feels and interprets those feelings.

 Creating strong visuals is one of the most powerful ways to become a great creative writer.
 In fact, practicing this will help you craft books that really hook readers.